milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "Thanks Ingram, I think I have an idea of what I'm doing."

-*Ingram smiles hearing my response and closes his eyes.
+*Ingram smiles at my response and closes his eyes.
 Raising both arms, he opens his palms and mutters under his breath.*

 *Within seconds, a blue luminescent aura forms itself around the both of us.
 A tender feeling courses through my body, bringing a sense of weightlessness.*

-Emi: "(The aura feels a lot gentler this time.
+Emi: "(The aura feels gentler this time.
 Did he adjust his powers slightly to make me more comfortable?)"

 *With Ingram concentrating on maintaining the aura around us, I turn to face the mirror.*